 - Tuck all your clothes in: roll down your sleeves, tighten your cuffs and do up your collar area.
 Leeches can wriggle into the tiniest gaps and are quite small – until they’ve feasted on you, that is.
 Leeches love delicate skin, like armpits and genitals, so tuck in your trouser bottoms as well.

-- To maximize the effectiveness of your leech-proof socks, spray them with Sawyer's permethrin for clothes and don't forget to spray your clothes and boots while you're at it.
+- Use anti-leech spray to maximize the effectiveness of your leech protection socks.
+Spray them with Sawyer’s permethrin for clothes and don’t forget to spray your clothes and boots while you’re at it.
 This should kill the leech before it starts feasting on you.

-- In addition, if you're seriously concerned you can also apply DEET to your body, or Picaridin, which is considered less toxic (even though DEET's toxicity to humans hasn't been scientifically proven).
-While it doesn't deal with leeches specifically, this CDC page tells you all about the different chemical repellents.
+- Apply anti-leech protection directly to your body.
+In addition, if you’re seriously concerned you can also apply DEET to your body, or Picaridin, which is considered less toxic (even though DEET’s toxicity to humans hasn’t been scientifically proven).
+While it doesn’t deal with leeches specifically, this CDC page tells you all about the different chemical repellents.

 How to remove a leech if one takes a liking to you

-- Since you'll rarely be heading into the rainforest alone, a good strategy is to pick a "leech buddy".
-Choose someone to watch your leeches for you - and you watch theirs.
-This way, at first alert, you'll be able to brush it off.
+- Work as a team.
+Since you’ll rarely be heading into the rainforest alone, a good strategy is to pick a “leech buddy”.
+Choose someone to watch your leeches for you – and you watch theirs.
+This way, at first alert, you’ll be able to brush it off.

-- There's plenty of common wisdom about removing a leech: a lighter flame (ouch, this might hurt you as well as the leech), salt, alcohol, tobacco, your trusty mosquito spray and even spit.
-The problem with these methods is that the leech might throw up - into the wound, which could mean infection.
-Still, in my book "encouraging" the leech to detach is much better than the alternative (see below).
+- Encourage the leech to detach.
+There’s plenty of common wisdom about removing a leech: a lighter flame (ouch, this might hurt you as well as the leech), salt, alcohol, tobacco, your trusty mosquito spray and even spit.
+The problem with these methods is that the leech might throw up – into the wound, which could mean infection.
+Still, in my book “encouraging” the leech to detach is much better than the alternative (see below).

-- Some people (braver than I) will try to get rid of leeches by hand: gently slide sideways under the leech's teeth by pushing a fingernail or other hard object under the leech's sucker.
-If you succeed, quickly flick the beast off before it bites you again - because it will!
-But... no thanks, not for me.
+- Force the leech to detach.
+Some people (braver than I) will try to get rid of leeches by hand: gently slide sideways under the leech’s teeth by pushing a fingernail or other hard object under the leech’s sucker.
+If you succeed, quickly flick the beast off before it bites you again – because it will!
+But… no thanks, not for me.

-- Once the leech is off, use clean paper towels to wipe the area and then disinfect it and spray with hydrogen peroxide, which will help stop the bleeding.
-Tea tree oil works well too (it's all I had with me in Borneo).
+- After care of a leech bite.
+Once the leech is off, use clean paper towels to wipe the area and then disinfect it and spray with hydrogen peroxide, which will help stop the bleeding.
+Tea tree oil works well too (it’s all I had with me in Borneo).
 Whatever you do, make sure that wound is CLEAN.
 Bear in mind that after the leech has been removed, you may continue to bleed for quite some time, even up to an hour or more.
-That's normal.
-And watch your clothing and try to keep it out of the way, because - lots of blood, enough to make you look like an extra in a zombie movie.
+That’s normal.
+Watch your clothing and try to keep it out of the way, because –there will likely be lots of blood, enough to make you look like an extra in a zombie movie.